mrmrashu/shell-gui/README.md

-# myShell (Beta)
+# myShell (Beta)(1.0)
 ### A Simple & Minimalistic command line shell for Linux, focusing on ease of use, productivity and user-centered design.
 Written using C & GTK, The Shell currently provides basic Commands that require printing and background processing. commands like `cd` that require access to file system are also available.

 ## Getting Started

 These instructions will help you quickly set up your myShell development environment.
-Before you begin, ensure you have `GTK` and `gcc` installed on your system. or By following the steps below, you'll be ready to contribute to and experiment with myShell, as it takes shape in its early development stages.
+Before you begin, ensure you have `GTK` and `gcc` installed on your system or By following the steps below. you'll be ready to contribute to and experiment with myShell, as it takes shape in its early development stages.

 ### Prerequisites

 - GTK: [https://www.gtk.org/docs/installations/linux](https://www.gtk.org/docs/installations/linux)
 - gcc:

-## Setting up Nightly Rust and Moonlight OS
+## Setting up GTK and gcc

 1. Open a terminal window.

-2a.
-Install the gcc and gtk3 on `Debian/Ubantu` Distribution by entering the following command:
+2. Install the gcc and gtk3 on `Debian/Ubantu` Distribution by entering the following command:

    ```shell
     sudo apt install build-essential